xpepermint/elasticsearch-scrolltoend/README.md

 npm install --save elasticsearch-scrolltoend
 ```

-Then extend the Elasticsearch API.
+Then extend the Elasticsearch API by including this plugin.

 ```js
 'use strict';